kisslinux/kisslinux.github.io/site/pages/testimonials.md

 > New logo needed.
 The chopped off head is bad luck in parts of Asia.

+> I've got a basic installation done!
+It was actually quite simple!
+Not much is set up, but getting the base down was arguably simpler than Arch, and far simpler than Gentoo.
+I'm not really familiar with Busybox, or musl at all, so this should be fun!

 > Keep making the biggest problem of Linux bigger, please...
 Yeah, this problem is "fragmentation", and it is not solved with "simplicity".

 > "This distribution has no default desktop or window manager environment." - goes to prove that "simple" doesn't mean "easy to use"...